 Habitat: Sheltered sand, sandy mud, and gravel beaches

-Biology/Natural History: This species burrows moderately deep (to 35 cm).
+Biology/Natural History: This species burrows moderately deep (to 35 cm), as suggested by the deep pallial sinus.
 It has been extensively commercially harvested, especially for clam chowder.
-Predators include the seastars Pycnopodia helianthoides and Evasterias troschelii, the moon snail Euspira lewisii, Dungeness crabs Cancer magister, and sea otters.
-The species is especially vulnerable to paralytic shellfish poisoning (PSP), which accumulates especially in the dark tips of the siphons, so great caution should be used before eating them.
-The toxin, accumulated aftereating the dinoflagellate Alexandrium catanella, which blooms in sea temperatures over 13C, may persist for months in the tissues.
+Predators include the seastars Pycnopodia helianthoides and Evasterias troschelii, the moon snail Euspira lewisii, Dungeness crabs Metacarcinus magister, and sea otters.
+The species is especially vulnerable to carrying paralytic shellfish poisoning (PSP), which accumulates especially in the dark tips of the siphons, so great caution should be used before eating them.
+The toxin, accumulated after the clam feeds on the dinoflagellate Alexandrium catanella, which blooms in sea temperatures over 13C, may persist for months in the tissues.
 Sea otters and seabirds seem to be able to detect the toxin and avoid tainted clams, though humans cannot.
 Pacific staghorn sculpins Leptocottus armatus nip off siphon tips, but after feeding on a tainted siphon will avoid them.
 Gulls regurgitate contaminated clams and avoid them after that.
-Pea crabs Pinnixa littoralis Pinnixa faba, and Fabia subquadrata may be found in the mantle cavity.
+Pea crabs Pinnixa littoralis Pinnixa faba, or Fabia subquadrata may be found in the mantle cavity.
 The crystalline style contains many large spirochaete bacteria (Cristispira sp).
 Spawns in the summer.
 In British Columbia, about half the clams are large enough to spawn by their third year.
 Larvae settle from the plankton after 4 weeks.
 This species may live 20 years or more.